 Challenge Series

-The knowledge, skills and experience of the more established sailors at TSC is one of our greatest assets.
-Our challenge is to pass this amazing asset on the to new generations of sailors, so they too can make the most of the opportunity that sailing at Thornbury offers.
+The knowledge, skills and experience of the more established sailors at TSC is one of our greatest assets and one challenge we face is to pass this amazing asset on to the next generation of TSC sailors, so they too can make the most of the fantastic opportunity that sailing at Thornbury offers.

 The Challenge Series ran for the first time in 2022.
 It gives all members a great opportunity to sail together outside the established racing calendar and aims to improve our sailing, but with the emphasis on participation, building friendships and having a good time.